Paying a child for sex in Colorado

 Call us for help…

-Our Colorado criminal defense lawyers have decades of experience representing clients accused of sex offenses.
+Our Denver Colorado criminal defense lawyers have decades of experience representing clients accused of sex offenses.
 If you or someone you know has been charged with a crime involving child prostitution, we may be able to help.

 Our legal team can also assist with gaining inmate release at any of the Colorado jails, including the Larimer County Jail and Detention Center.